Guo Huai: Third Shu invasion

 In 248, Qiang rebels led by Ezhesai (蛾遮塞) occupied fortresses in Heguan (河關; in the vicinity of present-day Dingxi, Gansu) and Baitu (白土; in present-day Minhe County, Qinghai) counties and used them as defences against Wei forces across the Tao River.
 Guo Huai pretended that he was going to attack from upstream, but actually secretly ordered his troops to cross the river downstream to attack Baitu.
 The assault was successful and the rebels were defeated.
 Zhiwudai (治無戴) led his tribal forces to attack Wuwei Commandery but left his family in Xihai Commandery (西海郡; near the Juyan Lake Basin, Inner Mongolia).
 When Guo Huai learnt about it, he led his troops to attack Xihai Commandery, but encountered Zhiwudai and his forces, who were on their way back from Wuwei Commandery.
 The two armies clashed at the north of Longyi County (龍夷縣), with the Wei forces emerging victorious and Zhiwudai's forces retreating.

 Jiang Wei led Shu forces from Shiying (石營; northwest of present-day Xihe County, Gansu) to Qiangchuan (彊川) to rendezvous with Zhiwudai and his retreating forces.
 He left Liao Hua behind in Chengzhong Mountain (成重山) to build a fortress and gather the remaining Qiang forces and keep them as hostages in the fortress.
 When Guo Huai heard about Jiang Wei's advances, he wanted to divide his forces into two groups to attack the enemy.
 His officers, however, had a different opinion.
 They expected to Jiang Wei to head west to meet Zhiwudai and combine their forces, while Liao Hua would remain behind to defend the Shu position at Chengzhong Mountain.
 If they split their army into two, their attacking power would be greatly reduced, and they might end up in a situation where they were able to neither resist Jiang Wei nor capture Liao Hua's position.
 They urged Guo Huai to concentrate on advancing westward to attack Jiang Wei and Zhiwudai separately before they could meet up.

-Guo Huai stood by his initial plan and said, "If we attack Liao Hua, we can catch the enemy off guard.
-Jiang Wei will then definitely turn back to save Liao Hua.
-By the time he returns, we would have already defeated Liao Hua.
-By doing so, we can make Jiang Wei and his men weary from travelling forth and back.
-If Jiang Wei does not meet the barbarians, the barbarians will retreat on their own.
-This is the best approach."
+Guo Huai stood by his initial plan and said, "If we go to capture Liao Hua now, we will catch the enemy off guard, and Jiang Wei will surely look back in panic.
+By the time Jiang Wei arrives on his own, we can secure Liao Hua and exhaust Jiang Wei's resources.
+Our troops will not have to travel far west, and the Hu tribes will naturally separate.
+This is a strategy that achieves two goals at once."
 He then instructed Xiahou Ba to lead one detachment to pursue Jiang Wei towards Tazhong (沓中; northwest of present-day Zhugqu County, Gansu), while he led the other group to attack Liao Hua.
 As Guo Huai foresaw, Jiang Wei did turn back to save Liao Hua and failed to meet up with Zhiwudai.
 As a reward for his contributions, the Wei government promoted Guo Huai from a village marquis to a Marquis of a Chief District (都鄉侯).